I am seeking re-election to the City Council of Portage la Prairie.

 Having served one term on council, I have accomplished many of the goals set out in my last election platform, those being (all topics from my last election platform):

 - Public Safety: During this term, after a long process, the Province has agreed to grant municipalities the authority to set speed zones adjacent to schools.
-This will be in place at the beginning of the 2014/2015 school year.
+This is now in place in our community.

 - Economic Growth: This council has been involved in developing PRED (Portage Regional Economic Development), following a consultation process from many stakeholders.